dotrosedotnet/planner-generator/README.md

 ## Description

 This project hopes to be a generator for custom planners.
-The dream is generation of a full year planner pdf which can then be sent to a printer.
-The pdf will include whatever sections the user wants, in whatever order they want, laid out how they want.
+The dream is generation of a full year planner pdf which can then be easily printed.
+The pdf will include whatever sections (daily, weekly, monthly, etc.) the user wants, in whatever order they want, laid out how they want.
 There will be a web interface for the planner generator.

 I'm starting with hand-coded postscript of a daily timeline.
-I suspect that I'll want to generate the postscript with python eventually.
-I look forward to exploring options for the web interface.
-Recommendations welcome.
+I suspect that I'll want to generate the postscript with another language eventually.
+I'm tempted to use `bash`.
+Most machines would be able to run this then.

+I suspect that a web implementation will use `ps2pdf` and embed a pdf viewer.

+- [ ] remove residue from previous implementation

+- [ ] daily timeline
+  - [ ] dates
+    - [ ] this will probably have to be controlled externally, as I don't think postscript is handy with dates, and I don't want to make a bespoke date module lol
   - [ ] timeline
     - [ ] grid
       - [ ] lines
         - [ ] alternate line styles
           - [ ] place $`n`$ lines maximally distant from each other, apply offset to move lines
           - [ ] start with styles to choose from; allow more customization later
         - [x] dashes create crosses at intersections
         - [x] horizontal and vertical line generation
         - [ ] line styles more predictably controlled
       - [ ] hobonichi style lines (dot on cell intersection, four dashes between dots)
       - [ ] hours
         - [x] a numbering implementation
           - [x] numbers in 12 and 24 hour formats
           - [x] whiting out line behind numbers, based on number width
         - [ ] implement label frequency (every $`n`$ hours)
         - [ ] font changing
         - [ ] more elegant padding around digits (whiting out lines? clipping?)
+          - [ ] more reliable digit height detection
       - [ ] marks (I want bolder crosses at horizontal thirds, every three hours)
         - [ ] implement marks
+- [ ] monthly calendar